DonChong2000/TodayILearn/02.Programming/Cloud/ACloudGuru AZ-104 Microsoft Azure Administrator Certification Prep/03 Azure Administration.md

 ![](../../../z.Images/Pasted%20image%2020230807173024.png)

-A subscription can only have a relationship with one Tenant at a time, which make sure only we have access to ARM
+A subscription can only have a relationship with one Tenant at a time, which make sure only we have access to ARM (By AD identity)

 # Using Azure Portal and Portal Cloud Shell
+- We use Azure AD to login to Azure